National Assembly green-lights merger of Fata with KP; Senate to vote on Friday

 After months of wrangling with coalition partners and the opposition over its clauses, the bill was finally presented by Law Minister Chaudhary Mahmood Bashir Virk with only eight days remaining in the tenure of the National Assembly.
 The voting was held on each clause separately.

-229 members of the assembly voted in favour of the introduction of the bill while 11 others voted against it.
+During the vote 229 members of the assembly assented to the introduction of the bill while 11 others voted against it.

-As expected, JUI-F and PkMAP opposed the bill when it was tabled with MQM announcing its support after expressing its reservations.
+As expected, JUI-F and PkMAP opposed the bill's introduction, while MQM announced its grudging support after expressing its reservations.

 MQM's Dr Farooq Sattar said that his party is supporting the bill "for the sake of political unity".
 However, he clarified that his party still believes that Fata should be turned into a separate province.